tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 "Research Data Management (RDM) is a broad term that covers all aspects of handling research data throughout research, including planning, collecting, organising, documenting, storing, preserving, and sharing data.
 Effective RDM also covers the management of all resources involved in working with research data such as files, scripts [and tools]" (Li et al., 2025b).
 :::
 <br>
-In this mini-module we aim to reinforce the knowledge and skills necessary to manage the research data for your project.
+In this mini-module we aim to reinforce the knowledge and skills necessary to effectively manage the research data for your project.

 ## Why plan for RDM?